Hearmic/speech-to-text/README.md

-# Speech to Text with Whisper AI
+# Speech to Text with  Faster Whisper

 A high-performance Django-based web application that provides speech-to-text functionality using OpenAI's Whisper AI, containerized with Docker for easy deployment and scaling.